dimagi/couchdb-cluster-admin/README.md

 # First, put together a config file for your setup

-This will make the rest of the commcands simpler to run.
+This will make the rest of the commands simpler to run.
 Copy the example

 ```
 cp config/conf.example.yml config/mycluster.yml